 What is WordPress.ORG?

 WordPress.org – often referred to as self-hosted WordPress – requires you to purchase a domain name and a hosting plan to house your website.
-Bluehost offers hosting plan from $3.49 per month with a free domain name which works well as a starter.
+Bluehost offers hosting plans from $3.49 per month with a free domain name which works well as a starter.
 Next, install WordPress using one-click WordPress installation in your hosting account and your site is ready.

 Related: 9 Important WordPress Terms You Should Know

-While a self-hosted WordPress.org comes with a bit of a learning curve, it offers much more freedom and benefits in return.
+While a self-hosted WordPress.org comes with a bit of a learning curve, it offers much more freedom and many more benefits in return.
 It’s certainly a good option for you if you are not afraid to get your hands dirty.

 - With self-hosted WordPress, уоu hаvе full соntrоl оvеr уоur ѕitе.